There is no minimum or maximum amount you may donate at one time.

 Donors may send any frozen breastmilk (within the acceptable age range and free of restricted medications) that may be currently stored.

-Any type of storage container donors wish to send to the milk bank is acceptable.
-However, the milk bank can provide storage containers so that donors do not have to purchase their own.
+Any type of food-safe storage container donors wish to send to the milk bank is acceptable.

 Simply contact the Oklahoma Mothers’ Milk Bank at (405) 297-5683 for a short phone screening to test donor eligibility.